Princess Suknyeong: Death

 The Princess later died 4 or 6 years later leaving her husband to live around 80 years more than the Princess, and dying at the age 96 years old on 10 July 1747 lunar calendar; 23rd year reign of Yeongjo of Joseon.
 Her mother also outlived her by 27 or 29 years and died at the age of 72 in 1693.

-In 1666, the 7th year of reign of King Hyojong, “Princess Suknyeong is dead” ("숙녕 옹주가 죽었다.”) was recorded in the annals.
+In 1666, the 7th year of reign of King Hyojong, "Princess Suknyeong is dead" ("숙녕 옹주가 죽었다.") was recorded in the annals.
 But in 1668, the Princess was once again mentioned in the annals stating she died.
 It was speculated that the Princess died from the smallpox that had been affecting the palace grounds at that time.
 In the Joseon Annals, it states that there was an unclear statement on what exact date she died; which brought two different death dates but others say that 1668 is more acceptable since her daughter was born in 1667.

-The Princess's tomb was firstly located in Sojeokseong-dong, Dong-myeon, Yangju-si, Gyeonggi-do and then moved to Songneung-ri, Jingeon-myeon, Namyangju-si, Gyeonggi-do.
+The Princess's tomb was firstly located in Sojeokseong-dong, Dong-myeon, Yangju, Gyeonggi Province and then moved to Songneung-ri, Jingeon-myeon, Namyangju, Gyeonggi Province.